Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Advantages and disadvantages of flexible working

-Flexible working offers a range of benefits and challenges for employers and employees.
-Understanding these can help you make more informed decisions about implementing or adjusting policies within your organization.
+Understanding the advantages and risks can help you make more informed decisions about implementing or adjusting policies within your organization.

 Here are some typical advantages and disadvantages that arise from workplace flexibility.